Bannau Brycheiniog by Cycle | Day Three

 Moving north, there would have been a series of bridges turning sharply left and right over deep pits creating a narrow walkway toward the Main Gate.
 These bridges could have been drawn-up, creating almost insurmountable access to the castle's inner ward.

-Facing the southwest corner (image above).
-Most of the Western Curtain Wall has been demolished.
+Facing the southwest corner (image above), most of the Western Curtain Wall has been demolished.
 What remains of the courtyard is a mystery.

 Little remains of what was once the massive Northwest Tower (image above).

-A few stairs remain inside the Gate House which may be climbed a short distance.
+A few stairs still exist inside the Gate House which may be climbed a short distance.
 The views from there offer a panoramic scene across the courtyard.
 Facing the southwest corner again, the amount of destruction to the Western Curtain Wall and Northwest Tower appear much more evident (images above and below).

 Climbing the winding stairs and making your way through a narrow hallway offers access to the Lord's Chamber (images above and below).